pjagada/strongholdnotcalculator/README.md

 Basically, one eye is faster and riskier, two eye is slower and safer.

+## Notable runs using notcalculator
+[Cube1337x 11:05 IGT]: - fastest run that uses perfect

+[Horsey 8:49 IGT stronghold enter] - one of the first runs to do it from anywhere in the chunk

+[MoleyG 11:50 IGT] - fastest run that uses 2 eye perfect

+[epnok 11:03 IGT] - second fastest run that uses perfect

+[Horsey 12:04 IGT] - first major run to use notcalculator, former fastest run to use perfect, 2 eye perfect

+## Credits
+jojoe77777: created this concept and the original implementation and helped with basically everything Four, Sharpieman20, others: created Perfect Travel and answered lots of questions Bluesmoke, Gregor, pncakespoon: helped with data generation for anywhere in the chunk
+Specnr: had miscellaneous ideas to improve the tool

    [latest release]: <https://github.com/pjagada/strongholdnotcalculator/releases/latest>
    [Download and install AutoHotkey]: <https://www.autohotkey.com/>